-This is supported by recent research conducted by printing company instantprint, which reveals that 96% of people get annoyed with their colleagues at work, with over half saying they find themselves irritated on a regular basis.
+This is supported by recent research conducted by printing company instant print, which reveals that 96% of people get annoyed with their colleagues at work, with over half saying they find themselves irritated regularly.

 The research offers some insights into the most common annoyances in UK offices and how you might go about overcoming these.

-Irritating habits and distractions can have a negative impact on employees, in fact, 1 in 3 respondents said they felt workplace annoyances had affected their productivity.
-This can impact on the company so it’s important for employees to effectively manage these bad habits.
+Irritating habits and distractions can harm employees 1 in 3 respondents said they felt workplace annoyances had affected their productivity.
+This can impact the company so it’s important for employees to effectively manage these bad habits.
 Unfortunately, you can’t put a stop to them, but there are plenty of ways to overcome them to avoid hindering your business.